Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Generalized Protrusions and Slice-Decomposition

-In this section our objective is to show that in polynomial time we can partition the graph $G$ satisfying certain properties.
+In this section our objective is to show that in polynomial time we can partition the graph $G$ into parts that satisfy certain properties.
 To obtain our decomposition we need to use a more general notion of protrusion.
-More precisely, we need the following kind of protrusions. \begin{define}{\rm [\bf $r$-{\sc DS}-protrusion]} Given a graph $G$, we say that a set $X\subseteq V(G)$ is an {\em $r$-{\sc DS}-protrusion} of $G$ if the number of vertices in $X$ with a neighbor in $V(G)\setminus X$ is at most $r$ and there exists a subset $S\subseteq X$ of size at most $r$ such that $X$ is a dominating set of $G[X]$. \end{define}
+Recall that a protrusion in a graph is a subgraph of constant treewidth which is separated from the rest of the graph by at most a constant number of vertices.
+In our variant of protrusions, instead of stipulating that the subgraph be of constant {\em treewidth}, we ask that it contains a {\em constant number of vertices from a solution}.
+More precisely, we need the following kind of protrusions. \begin{definition}{\rm [\bf $r$-{\sc DS}-protrusion]} Given a graph $G$, we say that a set $X\subseteq V(G)$ is an {\em $r$-{\sc DS}-protrusion} of $G$ if the number of vertices in $X$ with a neighbor in $V(G)\setminus X$ is at most $r$ and there exists a subset $S\subseteq X$ of size at most $r$ such that $S$ is a dominating set of $G[X]$. \end{definition}

-The notion of $r$-{\sc DS}-protrusion $X$ differs from normal protrusion in the following way.
-In the normal protrusion we demand that $\tw(X)$ is at most $r$ while in the $r$-{\sc DS}-protrusion we demand that the dominating set of the graph induced on $X$ is small.
-We can similarly define the notion of $r$-$\Pi$-protrusion for various other graph problems $\Pi$.
+The notion of a $r$-{\sc DS}-protrusion $X$ differs from a protrusion in the following way.
+In a protrusion $\tw(X)$ is at most $r$, while in a $r$-{\sc DS}-protrusion we require that the dominating set of the graph induced by $X$ is small.
+In the case of a $r$-{\sc DS}-protrusion, the treewidth could be unbounded.
+One can similarly define the notion of a $r$-$\Pi$-protrusion for other graph problems $\Pi$.
+Next we define a $r$-{\sc CDS}-protrusion.

-\begin{define}{\rm [\bf $r$-{\sc CDS}-protrusion]} Given a graph $G$, we say that a set $X\subseteq V(G)$ is an {\em $r$-{\sc CDS}-protrusion} of $G$ if the number of vertices in $X$ with a neighbor in $V(G)\setminus X$ is at most $r$ and there exists a subset $S\subseteq X$ of size at most $r$ such that for every connected component $C$ of $G[X]$ we have that $X\cap C$ is a connected dominating set for $C$. \end{define}
+\begin{definition}{\rm [\bf $r$-{\sc CDS}-protrusion]} Given a graph $G$, we say that a set $X\subseteq V(G)$ is an {\em $r$-{\sc CDS}-protrusion} of $G$ if the number of vertices in $X$ with a neighbor in $V(G)\setminus X$ is at most $r$ and there exists a subset $S\subseteq X$ of size at most $r$ such that for every connected component $C$ of $G[X]$ we have that $S\cap C$ is connected and is a dominating set for $C$. \end{definition}

-The next question is what do we achieve if we get a large $r$-{\sc DS}-protrusion (or $r$-{\sc CDS}-protrusion).
+A natural question is what can we do if we get a large $r$-{\sc DS}-protrusion (or $r$-{\sc CDS}-protrusion).
 The next lemma shows that in that case we can replace it with an equivalent small graph.
-More precisely we have the following.
+We will also need the following.
+Let ${\cal G}$ be a graph class.
+Given a parameterized graph problem $\Pi$ and a graph class ${\cal G},$ we denote by $\Pi\doublecap {\cal G}$ the problem obtained by removing from $\Pi$ all instances that encode graphs that do not belong to ${\cal G}.$ Our result is as follows.